GuildCrafts/web-development-js/_goals/150-Mac_Calculator_Clone.md

 - [ ] The focused calculator is `opacity: 1`
 - [ ] The not-focused calculator is `opacity: 0.5`

+### General

+- [ ] Repository includes a README file with basic installation and setup instructions.
+- [ ] All dependencies are properly declared in `package.json`.
+- [ ] All major features are added via pull requests with a clear description and concise commit messages.
+- [ ] Code uses a linter and there are no linting errors.
+- [ ] Variables, functions, files, etc. have appropriate and meaningful names.
+- [ ] Functions are small and serve a single purpose.
+- [ ] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].

-### Stage 4
+### Stretch

+#### Stretch Stage 1

-In stage 4 you are going to move the work of your calculator to the server.
+In this stage you are going to move the work of your calculator to the server.
 This might seem silly but its a good way to practice moving logic from the browser to the server without the logic itself being too complex.

 ##### In this stage you will be using at least the following skills: